Vaav-ai/Generalized-EV-SoC-Consumption-Estimation-using-Machine-Learning/README.md

     python main.py path/to/config.json
     ```
 3. The script will preprocess the data, perform feature selection, optimize the model hyperparameters using Optuna, train the best model, and save the trained model in a pickled format (`trained_model.pkl`).
+4. Ensure that the name of the target column in your CSV file is "SoC Consumed".

 ## Models and Features